By Briany Howe

 Multiple Sclerosis helped save my life too.
 I am grateful for the journey and the lessons and blessings it has to offer me.
-I am grateful to online community groups I belong to that help me keep on track and learn new information all the time.
+I am grateful to the online community groups I belong to that help me keep on track and learn new information all the time.
 I appreciate all the support and encouragement!

 I want to encourage others by being a voice to remind them that they can heal themselves by eating a whole foods plant-based diet.
 For those just starting out, trust that this way of life does really work!
 It takes time.
-It’s a long term game and I, for one, am in it to win it!
+It’s a long-term game and I, for one, am in it to win it!

 Note: Dr. John McDougall’s Forums are a great place to find support and encouragement.
 From Scared School Boy with MS to Doctor of Nutrition is also an inspiring recovery story from the Center for Nutrition Studies.